 Rolling Downhill in a Bathtub: Ian & Eleanor

 The 351 is as quirky a bus as you’ll find in the UK.
-Firstly, it’s a 15-seat minibus with the route number propped up on a piece of card in the window.
-Secondly, it sometimes has a conductor taking up one of those limited edition seats.
-Thirdly, it’s the only bus service I’ve ever known which one had its frequency halved thanks to it becoming too popular.
+First, it’s a 15-seat minibus with the route number propped up on a piece of card in the window.
+Second, it sometimes has a conductor taking up one of those limited edition seats.
+Third, it’s the only bus service I’ve ever known which once had its frequency halved because it became too popular.